AlistairB/alistairb.github.io/_posts/2021-02-05-a-year-of-haskell-startup.md

 ### Too Strict Parsing

 Haskell and its libraries have a philosophy of being explicit by default.
 In terms of parsing libraries, you tend to specify exactly the shape that you want to parse.
-I haven't done much parsing in non-FP lanugages, but I assume they are more permissive by default.
+I haven't done much parsing in non-FP languages, but I assume they are more permissive by default.

 This bit me, where it turned out that almost every assumption that I made about the various package registry APIs turned out to be incorrect.
 Especially [NPM](https://docs.npmjs.com/cli/v6/using-npm/registry)..
 For example, for an [NPM package](https://registry.npmjs.org/nomnom) you can get the latest version by getting `dist-tags -> latest`.
 What about a package that has no release?
 Well you get `dist-tags: {}`, except that it turns out that some packages don't even have `dist-tags` at all.